 What happens when a red light camera takes a photo?

-Once the camera snaps a photo of your license plate, the picture is reviewed by a trained officer who makes sure you were actually running the red light.
+Once the camera snaps a photo of your licence plate, the picture is reviewed by a trained officer who makes sure you were actually running the red light.
 Within about a month, a ticket (usually for around $300) is sent to the address listed on the vehicle’s registration.

 Do red light cameras really prevent accidents?